- AST-A 100 The Solar System (3 cr.) N&M (for non-science majors)

 Application of basic principles of gravity, mechanics, optics, and radiation to modern astronomy and astrophysics.
 Topics typically include stars, stellar populations, interstellar matter, galaxies, cosmology, and observational astronomy from radio to gamma rays.
-Prerequisites include A221 and Math M025 and M026 or high school equivalent.
+Prerequisites include AST-A 221 and Math M025 and M026 or high school equivalent.

-- A305 Modern Observational Techniques (4 cr.) (for astronomy majors)
+- AST-A 305 Modern Observational Techniques (4 cr.) (for astronomy majors)

 This course is a one semester course offered every other year in which telescopes, astronomical imaging, spectroscopic and photoelectric observations and reductions are taught.
-The prerequisites for this course are: A221-A222, calculus, Physics P201-P202 or P221-P222, or consent of the instructor.
+The prerequisites for this course are: AST A221-A222, calculus, Physics P201-P202 or P221-P222, and consent of the instructor.

-- A320 Computational Problems in Astronomy (3 cr.) (for astronomy majors)
+- AST-A 320 Computational Problems in Astronomy (3 cr.) (for astronomy majors)

 This course is a one semester course in which problem-solving exercises in stellar astronomy, galaxies, and astronomical spectroscopy are covered.
 Topics include orbital solutions of binary stars, structure of the Milky Way, and astronomical distance scales.
-The prerequisites for this course are: A221-A222, Mathematics M212 or M216, and Physics P221-P222.
-It is recommended that students have taken Computer Science C301 or equivalent FORTRAN programming experience.
+The prerequisites for this course are: AST A221-A222, Mathematics M212, and Physics P221-P222.
+It is recommended that students have taken Computer Science C301 or equivalent programming experience.